kumpan/unikorn/content/startpage/2020-05-20-startpage.md

     - tab_title: Search
       heading: Unikorn Search
-      text: Two decades of Organic and Paid Search has taught us the most successful ways of taming the search landscape for both well known brands and newcomers on the market.
+      text: Two decades of Organic and Paid Search has taught us the most successful ways of taming the search landscape for both well-known brands and start-ups.
 We call it Unikorn Search.
       buttontext: Read more about Search
       buttontext_mobile: Read more
       buttonlink: /seo